gthvn1/prog_with_effects/Readme.md

 ```

 - **GADT**: Generalized Algebraic Data Type
-    - it carries a data but also a return value so it returns a different types per constructor
+    - it carries a data but also a return value so it returns a different type per constructor
 ```ocaml
 type _ expr =
   | Int: int -> int expr